 As a writer, I am not always aware from the outset of the ways in which a text might be difficult for an illustrator.
-I knew early on though with ‘Big Pet Day‘ that it would be challenging.
+I knew early on though with ‘Big Pet Day’ that it would be a challenge.
 I am incredibly grateful to Gus Gordon for his amazing work.
 I love the way he has captured every character, both human and animal, so perfectly and vividly, giving them such individuality and vulnerability!
 I am astounded at the way Gus has been able to blend the physical action and comedy of the story, whilst simultaneously extending and deepening the emotional subtext.
-On every page, there is such fantastic whimsy and fine attention to detail—so many sly, secret treasures for the most astute of readers!
+On every page, there is such fantastic whimsy and fine attention to detail!

 All those years ago, my heart panged for a child that might turn up pet-less to a pet day.
-Perhaps, in some ways, I wrote ‘Big Pet Day’ for them—as a comfort, as an encouragement, as a funny talisman even—that sometimes out of the pain of difference, comes the path to incredible strength and creativity!
+Perhaps, in some ways, I wrote ‘Big Pet Day’ for them—as a comfort, as an encouragement, as a funny talisman even—that sometimes out of the pain of difference, comes the path to incredible strength, creativity and joy!

 Kidz Review Krew